Victorian Vibe & Foot Friendly

 Spanish Old Town Fernandina

 The most well-known historic home located in Old Town at the Fernandina Plaza, pictured above, is the Captain’s House.
-Impossible to miss when passing through Old Town, this lovely home features a high tower and gabled dormers.
-Besides being admired for its wonderful architecture, it has earned other notoriety.
+This lovely home with a high tower and gabled dormers is impossible to miss when passing through Old Town.
+Besides being admired for its wonderful architecture, this home has earned other notoriety.
 Built in 1888 by harbor pilot, James Bell, 100 years later, in 1988, the home became a movie set.